Travel News

-In 2025, traveling to Europe is about to change for U.S. citizens and other visa-exempt countries.
+In late 2026, traveling to Europe is about to change for U.S. citizens and other visa-exempt countries.

 With the introduction of the European Travel Information and Authorization System (ETIAS), the process of entering European countries will become more streamlined but also require additional planning.
 Whether you’re heading to popular tourist destinations or exploring the Schengen Area, understanding ETIAS and how it works is crucial for a smooth trip.